×

 Violence and Harassment (2023).
 World Health Organization.

 Safe and Healthy Working Environments Free from Violence and Harassment (2020).
-International Labour Organization.
+International Labor Organization.

 Violence and Harassment at Work – An Employers’ Guide (2022).
-International Labour Organization.
+International Labor Organization.

 This ILO guide provides employers with a toolkit on how to address, prevent and respond to violence and harassment in the world of work.
 The guide is designed to be easily adaptable to national circumstances and reflects local laws, policies, and situations.
 It is aimed at staff responsible for managing hazards, risks, and workforce safety and health – such as those working in human resources, occupational safety and health, employee relations, and staff-wellbeing roles.

 Violence Against Health Care: Current Practices to Prevent, Reduce or Mitigate Violence Against Health Care (2022).
-International Committee of the Red Cross (and others).
+International Council of Nurses, International Committee of the Red Cross, International Hospital Association and World Medical Association.

 HealthWISE – Work Improvement in Health Services – Action Manual (2014).
-International Labour Organization.
+International Labor Organization.

 Need for Guidelines on Prevention of Abuse in the Health-Care Sector (2022).
 Bulletin of the World Health Organization.